Mokwa

-Mokwa is a Local Government Area and market town in Niger State, Nigeria.
+Mokwa is a town and Local Government Area and market town in Niger State, Nigeria.
 The town had an estimated population of 416,600 in 2022.

 The long southern border of the LGA is formed by the Niger River from Lake Jebba in the west beyond the confluence of the Kaduna River in the east.
 Kwara State and Kogi State are across the Niger from the LGA.
 Mokwa is a major meeting point where traders from the south buy food from growers in the north.

 The postal code of the area is 912.